simonmcmanus/livedocs/README.md

 ####input

-This defines the html input that will be used to collect this data.
+This defines the HTML input that will be used to collect the data.
 Supported options include:

   * select
   * textarea
   * checkbox

-If no input is specifed IORest will default to an input.
+If no input is specifed live-docs will default to an input.

 If no input type is specified it will become an input.
 If location is set to body it will be the only field sent in the body.